cathiele/rpngo/USER_GUIDE.md

     50         # floating point (actually a 5+0i complex)
     50+i       # complex number
-    50<1       # polar complex (default is radians) deg 50<90  # You can use degrees too.
+    50<1       # polar complex (default is radians) deg 50<90  # You can use degrees for the angle.
     50d        # Integer
     32x        # Hexidecimal
     62o        # octal
     110010b    # binary

-Most operations can us a mix of these types, using the following rules:
+Most operations can use a mix of these types, using the following rules:

     # Any number type mixed with float results in a float
     12.4 5d +  ->  17.4

-    # Two integer types combined takes the base of the left term
+    # Two integer types combined takes the base of the most left term
     32x 50d +  ->  64x

 You can also convert between types using `hex`, `bin`, `oct`, `float`, `real`,